Occupational Therapist Assistant (OTA) Programs

 To qualify for this certification, candidates must graduate from an ACOTE-accredited occupational therapy assistant (OTA) program, agree to abide by the NBCOT Practice Standards and Code of Conduct, and receive character review approval.

 The COTA exam consists of 190 multiple-choice questions.
 Topics covered include collaboration and information gathering, selecting and implementing interventions, and upholding professional standards and responsibilities.
-The exam costs $540 and takes four hours to complete.
+The exam takes four hours to complete.

 Kimmy Gustafson